 In this module we’ve covered a range of different corporate ethical challenges, legal requirements, and opportunities to contribute to social good.
-Every year, a company called Ethisphere provides a through review of businesses seeking to gain recognition for being upstanding corporate citizens.
-(See the full list of honorees.)
+Every year, a company called Ethisphere provides a thorough review of businesses seeking to gain recognition for being upstanding corporate citizens.
+(See the full list of the World’s Most Ethical Companies honorees.)

 The review process captures company performance in five areas, but in order to be honored, the companies must demonstrate that they are addressing ethics and social responsibility holistically.
 The five factors, which are nicely aligned with the topics of this module, are described below, each with a brief description of how the companies show compliance.